lorenz-gorini/lorenz-gorini.github.io/_pages/about.md

 Previously, I worked for three years at HK3Lab, a startup, where I managed a research project sponsored by the US FDA and I implemented state-of-the-art AI techniques for supporting histopathologists in the image-based diagnosis during preclinical trials.

-My primary research interests lie at the intersection of economics, data science and public economics.
-I am particularly interested in development economics, and the application of machine learning to economic data analysis.
+My primary research interests lie at the intersection of Macroeconomics, Inequality, and Machine Learning.
+I am particularly interested in Development Economics, and the application of Machine Learning to economic Data Analysis.

 <!--
 A data-driven personal website